Moonpig/moonpig-technical-assessment/PULLREQUEST.md

 const FooBar: FC<{ foo: Foo; bar: () => void }> = ({ foo, bar }) => {
 ```

-> This is a poorly named component.
-It is unclear what `FooBar` means in this context
+> FooBar isn't a clear name for this component.
+'GalleryCard' would be a better fit.